Instruction and Student Services Divisions

-Dr. Francisco Dorame, Associate Dean
+Dr. Francisco Dorame, Dean

 Not sure how to chart your path to your academic and career goals?
 Need help in creating your educational plan?
 Do you just need someone to talk to?
 The Mt.
 SAC Counseling Department is here to help!

 We deliver essential academic and career counseling services to our diverse student population.
 If you are experiencing personal issues that are affecting your academic performance, we can listen and direct you to the appropriate resources as needed.
 Additionally, we teach courses in student development including: Career and Life Planning, Student Success Strategies, Single Parent Academy, and Peer Counselor Training.
 See Counseling courses.

 We also conduct new student orientations, probation workshops, and participate in community and high school outreach.
 We are involved in numerous programs that are designed to ensure your success: Bridge Program, Teacher Preparation, International Students, Student Athletes, and Career Institutes.
 We are here to help you succeed!

 Ms. Grace Hanson, Dean

 If you have a medical condition or disability that impacts your education, or think you might have one, join Accessibility Resource Centers for Students ("ACCESS" formerly known as DSPS).
 This office is committed to providing quality programs and services for students who have educational barriers because of a disability.
 Our mission is to promote equal access on campus.
 Registration status with ACCESS and any information you provide us will be held in the strictest confidence, and shared with only those whom you give us permission.